 I learned early that the only way to live as a trapper in the North was to have a cabin where I could keep my supplies dry and fix up my furs.
 I would leave my cabin on Russell Lake and head north up a river that we called Beads River, along a trapline that I travelled nearly every winter for twenty years.
 The last ten of those years I pampered myself by having a tent and a stove instead of sleeping in the open.
 I had four dogs and a toboggan, and I had enough traps that I could leave some on the trapline from year to year.
 No one ever bothered a man's unguarded traps.
 Vandalism and thievery were unknown at that time in the North (if you except the occasional curious bear).
 Indeed they appeared only with outsiders who were flown into the country on vacation jaunts.

 I got along very well on my own in this way for many years, but I'm sure I could never have lived that sort of solitary life without my dogs.
-Of course they made it possible for me to cover very long traplines, but more important, they were good company.
+Of course, they made it possible for me to cover very long traplines, but more importantly, they were good company.
 Talking to them and taking care of them kept me from being lonely.